kevinbae15/resy-rob-public/README.md

 AWS costs can rack up and that is why I ended up with Northflank and Supabase.
 These were free alternatives that were honestly much easier to use than I expected.

 Be okay with imperfection when building personal side projects.
 I can get caught up with perfection and waste a lot of time.
 I realize I'm a lot happier when I get something working no matter how many corners I cut.
 It is also easier to tackle them afterwards when I know I have a working, validated project rather than before.

+You might have noticed that I don't have too many commits.
+This is a copy of the private version of the project to protect myself from any bad/revealing commits I may have made.